YingtongDou/Centrality-Influence-Maximization/README.md

 # Centrality-Influence-Maximization
-A influence maximization model based on various centrality measurement methods and IC model
+A influence maximization model based on various centrality measurement methods and IC model.

-If you use the code, please cite the paper below
+If you use the code, please cite the paper below.

 **A novel centrality cascading based edge parameter evaluation method for robust influence maximization**